Thanks again to the California Globe for running this piece. You can visit the website at: https://californiaglobe.com/

 And thanks to the Brownstone Institute as well.
 You can visit the website at: https://brownstone.org/

-The United Sates Supreme Court ruled today, in a 6 to 3 decision, that the plaintiffs in the most important free speech case in decades did not have standing to ask for preliminary injunctive relief.
+The United States Supreme Court ruled today, in a 6 to 3 decision, that the plaintiffs in the most important free speech case in decades did not have standing to ask for preliminary injunctive relief.

 That is wrong.